 What are the Symptoms?

 In my experience, the symptoms of CMT can vary greatly from person to person, even within the same family.
 When I was diagnosed (around 1989 or so) CMT was typically a disease that didn’t show any symptoms until around puberty, when excessive clumsiness would start to be an issue.
-My personal case was very different, as I couldn’t move a muscle when I was born, which was completely backwards from what they knew of CMT.
-While each case has it’s own set of symptoms that may vary in severity, here are some common struggles that CMT patients may share:
+My personal case was very different, as I couldn’t move a muscle when I was born, which was completely backward from what they knew of CMT.
+While each case has its own set of symptoms that may vary in severity, here are some common struggles that CMT patients may share:

 - Foot deformities (hammer toes, high arches)